NAIOP NJ Members Partner with Local Officials to Transform New Jersey

 READ: Mayors Panel at NAIOP Symposium Touches on Impactful Issues, Hopes for the Future (6/2016, NJ Municipalities Magazine)

 The Members of NAIOP NJ are committed to partnering with local leaders to create outstanding live/work/learn/play environments that are magnets for the employers, investments and young professionals New Jersey needs to prosper and grow.
 Commercial and industrial real estate creates jobs and brings work places close to families.
 We contribute billions in local spending and infrastructure improvements, increase the tax base, and reclaim blighted, disused and contaminated areas, returning properties to productive use and chasing out crime.
-Commercial and industrial buildings pay 20% of NJ’s property taxes, over $5 billion in 2012.
+Commercial and industrial buildings pay 20% of NJ’s property taxes.

 In partnership with municipal leaders across the Garden State, NAIOP NJ members are inspiring and transforming our state to support a thriving economy.
 Watch the video: NAIOP NJ Inspiring and Transforming New Jersey.
 Read "Partners in Change" in the February 2016 issue of NJ Municipalities Magazine.